Valdezmj/ChillerCode/README.md

 ###TODO
 ***
 1.)
-Investigate the best way to store accounts and load custom views\n
+Investigate the best way to store accounts and load custom views

 2.)
-Create friend post layouts\n
+Create friend post layouts

 3.)
 Create a function to retrieve friend's ice cubes based upon _REFRESH_? or a set timer